Transitional Kindergarten (TK)

 Please note that while California as a whole is rolling out TK in phases, the Pacific School board has decided to accept all students in the entire 12 month age class into TK without waiting for the full roll-out.
 Therefore some students will be age-eligible for TK at Pacific School who are not age-eligible for TK at some other districts.

-Transitional Kindergarten meets in the afternoons from 11:20 a.m. until 3:10 p.m.
+Transitional Kindergarten (TK) meets in the afternoons from 11:20 a.m. until 3:10 p.m.
 Independent study students attend school on Mondays, Tuesdays, and Thursdays only, while five-day students attend Mondays through Fridays.

-Assuming space is available, TK students can attend Pacific Preschool from 8:15-11:20.
+2023-24: On a space-available basis, TK students can attend Pacific Preschool in the morning until 11:20.
 Families pay tuition or qualify for free state-subsidized preschool.

 This is Pablo’s second year at Pacific and fourth overall as an early educator.
 Pablo has taught in nature-based and dual language settings before, and is excited to keep exploring Pacific’s learning garden and sharing his love of language(s) with the kids.
 Rachel, with six years of classroom teaching experience, is looking forward to bringing their love of art and material exploration into the classroom for their third year teaching at Pacific.